Welcome to today's edition of the Rush 24-7 podcast.

 It's almost criminal.

-We have to ask the question who the hell are these people and what do they think they're doing?
+We have to ask the question, who the hell are these people and what do they think they're doing?

 This is insidious.

-And so now people are starting to write the Heritage Foundation headline.
+And so now people are starting to write the Heritage Foundation headline, the battle over Obamacare's obituary has begun.

 Jennifer Rubin is the bloom off the rose.

-As the Democrats finally be seen now as people who are not really serious about crafting this legislation, but just a bunch of pawns trying to get something done so they can say they got something done.
+And the Democrats finally be seen now as people who are not really serious about crafting this legislation, but just a bunch of pawns trying to get something done so they can say they got something done.

 Now, the week before the Senate began debating Obamacare, CNN conducted a poll, found that Americans narrowly opposed the plan, 49% to 46%.

-And the Medicare Actuary has issued two devastating reports on what the impacts of Obamacare would be.
+Now that the Senate has been debating this for two weeks and the Medicare actuary has issued two devastating reports on what the impacts of Obamacare would be, opposition to the plan has skyrocketed.

 This Friday's latest CNN poll showed that 61% of Americans now oppose Obamacare.